-Lobbying, Political Campaign Intervention, and What Your Initiative Can Do
+Lobbying, Political Campaign Intervention, and What Your Collective Can Do

 You may have heard that 501(c)(3) organizations are not allowed to be political.
-That isn't quite correct, but there are limitations on what we, and by extension our sponsored/hosted initiatives, can do.
+That isn't quite correct, but there are limitations on what we, and by extension, our sponsored/hosted Collectives, can do.

 Examples of lobbying provided by the IRS include the following: